Wheal Ellen, situated just up the road from Porthtowan, is a little treasure.

 There was a rich supply of copper here, with approximately ten lodes being worked.
 These include: Wheal Bank, Lead, Black, Red, Flat, Champions, Green, Paulls, Great and Little Caunter lodes.
 Other lodes are mentioned on another map.

-A large number of shafts were sunk as well, although few were named (that I could find), and include: Nice’s, William’s, Engine, Martin’s and three New shafts.
+A large number of shafts were sunk as well, although few were named and include: Nice’s, William’s, Engine, Martin’s and three New shafts.

 An attempt at reworking the area for copper and zinc in 1907 led to the building of a number of structures on the land, including an office building and foundations for a gas engine.
 Some of the remains can been seen to the south-east of the engine house.